git/git.github.io/rev_news/drafts/edition-70.md

   in the eventual move to Git, even though Richard Stallman initially pushed back hard against it.

-  So, even though I never really used `git-remote-hg`, or `git-remote-bzr` I kept working at them because clearly other people did.
+  So, even though I never really used `git-remote-hg` or `git-remote-bzr`, I kept working at them because clearly other people did.
 I understand all too well the frustration of working on a VCS that is foreign and suboptimal, especially when you know Git has everything you need; it's